 What is the timeline for the Pay Review?

 The pay review processes commence annually each May and approved awards are implemented in the October payroll.
 From the start of the process, Heads of Departments (HoDs) have a 6-week window to put forward recommendations for pay awards for individual employees as well as team awards within their area.
 Individual staff may also approach their line manager to have a discussion around their pay which may also prompt a recommendation from the line manager to the relevant HoD.

 How will the recommendations be reviewed and approved?

 The recommendations will be reviewed by local decision-making boards (at the Faculty/Support Service area level).
 The Board members will ensure that the submitted recommendations meet the criteria, with the appropriate evidence submitted.
 Outcomes of Equality Impact Assessments will also inform decisions around individual pay awards.
 The Board membership is likely to include Dean(s), Vice-Dean(s), Faculty Operating Officers, Support Services Directors and Deputy Directors, and Strategic HR Partners.

 When should I inform individuals that they have been offered an award?

-You must not inform individuals that they have been recommended for an award until the pay awards have been formally agreed and signed off by Provost Board.
+You must not inform individuals that they have been recommended for an award until the pay awards have been formally agreed.